skittleguy/Gwater2-But-More-Values/README.md

 4. Now, build the project like normal.

 > [!TIP]
-> If you need help with compiling, feel free to look at the github workflkow source code
+> If you need help with compiling, feel free to look at the github workflow source code

 > [!NOTE]
 > By default, this repo builds for the x86-64 branch of GMod.
-If you wish to compile for the main branch, you will need to remove the gmcommon submodule and *recursively* re-clone the main branch version found here https://github.com/danielga/garrysmod_common
+If you wish to compile for the main branch, you will need to remove the gmcommon submodule and *recursively* re-clone the main branch version, found here https://github.com/danielga/garrysmod_common

 > [!CAUTION]
 > Although Linux builds successfully, it throws errors during runtime, which I do not know how to fix. (pls help)\